Review your finances for a new beginning

 Prepare or update your Will

 Recently a Commercial Real Estate Broker was telling me of some of the problems he has encountered from people passing away without a will.
-Did you know that if you die “Intestate” (without a valid will) it can take 18 months and many heartaches to settle an estate.
-He told me a story of a client whom at age 50 passed away from a sudden massive heart attack.
-Of course he had not planned to die so young; there was no will.
-After 18 months of working with the family and the lawyers he was able to sell the property for the family.
+Did you know that if you die “Intestate” (without a valid will) it can take 18 months and many heartaches to settle an estate?
+He told me a story of a client who at age 50 passed away from a sudden massive heart attack.
+Of course, he had not planned to die so young; there was no will.
+After 18 months of working with the family and the lawyers, he was able to sell the property for the family.
 In chatting with one of the men involved in assisting with settling the estate it came to surface that this man had never had a will done either!
-I have found that it is very common to find people don’t have a will or have an old outdated will.
+I have found that it is very common to find people who don’t have a will or have an old outdated will.